amalfkhan/my-mothers-kitchen/README.md

 ## Installation and Setup

 Clone down this repository.
-You will need `node` and `npm` installed globally on your machine.
+You will need `npm` installed globally on your machine.

 ### Installation: